aomlomics/protocols/construction/protocol_bioinformatics_amplicon_tourmaline2.md

 # 3-SET UP TOURMALINE 2 INPUTS

-This section describes how to organize your data and use the `00_setup_tourmaline2_analyses.py` script in `tourmaline/scripts` to prepare your data and configuration files for Tourmaline2 analysis.
+This section describes one way to organize your data and use the `00_setup_tourmaline2_analyses.py` script in `tourmaline/scripts` to prepare your data and configuration files for a Tourmaline2 analysis.

+Alternatively, users can create their own manifest and metadata files, which allows for more flexibility—for example, sample names that do not necessarily match the names of the raw FASTQ files.

 ## Raw data